hchiam/learning-prompt-eng/README.md

           - e.g. `Generate 4 facts about ...` --> `(...facts here...)
 Use the above facts to write a short blog post about ...` Or `(...country size facts here...)
 Which country is larger?`
           - it's like getting the LLM to read its own memory
           - either way, you can then generate multiple answers and take the majority answer as the overall final answer (see [self-consistency](https://learnprompting.org/docs/intermediate/self_consistency) note above)
-        - similar to CoT: **least-to-most** (LTM) = subtasks/subquestions with no explicit sequence, instead of a linear sequence of thoughts.
+        - similar to CoT: **least-to-most** (LtM) = subtasks/subquestions with no explicit sequence, instead of a linear sequence of thoughts.
+          - NOTE: LtM works better if you show how to (recursively) break into subproblems.
+          - NOTE: you might also want to send the subproblems to the LLM as _separate_ prompts (with the responses for the preceding subproblems in the text).
         - **"emotional prompting"** = encouraging tone to the LLM, or emotion of the purpose. simple but seems to work.
   - remember: you can even ask the model to generate prompts!
   - [make outputs more reliable](https://learnprompting.org/docs/category/%EF%B8%8F-reliability):